jr0998/secondProject/README.md

 # secondProject
-Second project apart of the coder foundry
+Second project apart of the coder foundry test change